Linda Sarhan has been a freelance writer and researcher for 20+ years and has a B.A. in English and creative writing.

 Perhaps it is girls’ night out and a friend has a new and amazing mascara to show everyone or maybe someone in the group forgot their mascara and wants to borrow yours.
 Sounds alright, right?
 False!
 Dr. Jessica Weiser, a board-certified dermatologist in New York, says that a mascara tube is the perfect breeding ground for not only bacteria and viruses but fungus as well.
 Even if you and your friend practice excellent hygiene habits, sharing mascara or any makeup with anyone can lead to irritation and infections.
 Just because a strain of microorganisms doesn’t affect the owner of the mascara, it may irritate and cause problems for another person.

 There is something else to consider that may make you think twice before sharing mascara again—eyelash mites.
 According to Consumer Health Digest, over 80% of Americans have eyelash mites.
 They are microscopic and most people do not even realize they are there.
 However, do you really want to run the risk of transferring them?

 So, if you are used to sharing makeup, especially mascara—stop!

 3. Pumping the Mascara

 Some people will take the wand of the mascara and pump it into the tube with an up and down motion.
-This is a mascara mistake that not only ruins the integrity of the product but will put your mascara a greater risk of bacteria growth.
+This is a mascara mistake that not only ruins the integrity of the product but will put your mascara at a greater risk of bacteria growth.
 First, by pumping the wand in the tube, you allow more air to enter the tube.
 This can quickly dry out the mascara and cause a clumping effect.
-Secondly, bacteria is all around us, including airborne bacteria.
-Bacteria thrives in moist places.
+Secondly, bacteria are all around us, including airborne bacteria.
+Bacteria thrive in moist places.
 Put the two together and you have a greater risk for eye infections.